Are You on the Best Rate? Reserve Bank Cuts Interest Rates. It’s Time to Talk.

 If you have a mortgage or are considering borrowing, now is the time to assess your financial position:

 Review Your Current Interest Rate – Check what you’re paying and compare it to the market.
-Not all banks pass on rate cuts equally.
+Not all banks pass on rate cuts in full.

-Negotiate with Your Lender – If your rate isn’t competitive, your bank may offer a better deal if you ask.
+Negotiate with Your Lender – If your rate isn’t competitive, your bank may be willing to offer a better deal if you ask.

 Consider Refinancing – If your lender isn’t offering a good deal, refinancing could lower your repayments or give you more flexibility.